dominicrodger/dominicrodger.com.old/src/code/build-breaking.md

 The `--use-mirrors` stuff is an attempt to help Travis CI avoid overloading PyPI.

-## Bonus Points: PEP-8
+# Bonus Points: PEP 8

-I've recently discovered PEP-8, which I half knew about, but I'd never attempted to make my code meet it.
-Then [someone forked][fork] django-magazine to make it meet PEP-8, and I was shamed into fixing it.
-I've added a line to my `.travis.yml` file so the build fails if checked-in code is not PEP-8 friendly.
+I've recently discovered PEP 8, which I half knew about, but I'd never attempted to make my code meet it.
+Then [someone forked][fork] django-magazine to make it meet PEP 8, and I was shamed into fixing it.
+I've added a line to my `.travis.yml` file so the build fails if checked-in code is not PEP 8 friendly.

 ## Advertise Your Status